unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 * The title is what people usually see first, identifying the item
 * Every item must have a "Main Title"
 * The "Main Title" qualifier cannot be repeated: only 1 title entry can be labeled "Main Title"
-* It may help to look at the glossary (in the Comments section) if you want to know more about other types of titles
+* It may help to look at the glossary (in the :ref:`Comments <title-comments>` section) if you want to know more about other types of titles

 Formatting Information
 ======================